emilypx/appfair.github.io/index.md

 The App Fair's `integrate-release` process uses the [Swift Package Manager (SPM)](https://swift.org/package-manager/) tool for building both your `/APP-ORG/App` fork, as well as all the third-party dependencies.
 SPM is focused primarily on the Swift language, but it can be used to build a wide variety of source.
 Note that binary dependencies are not permitted in the `Package.swift` build file; the App Fair requires that all source code that goes into the app be available during the build process.

+### Do I need to use the Fair library?

+Yes.
+The App Fair expects that your app will conform to the protocols defined in the `FairApp` library.
+The App Fair's `integrate-release` process will validate your `Package.swift` file to ensure that the first dependency for your app is `appfair/Fair` and that it uses the `main` branch.

 ### Can I load executable code at runtime?